mpcsb/testing_branch/_pages/drafts/2021-05-28-Modelling_opportunities.md

 If we wanted to answer the question of what discount to apply to an offer to have it accepted, in this models, it's simply a matter of sampling from the posterior with a different price value.
 In the plot below we can see a range of discounts that would turn previously declined offers into conversions.
 Quite interesting!
-Ideally a sales rep would like to see large spikes, without granting large discounts.
+Ideally a sales rep would like to see large spikes in won opportunities without giving large discounts.

+Below we can see the evolution of conversions with discounts and the color represent the mean uncertainty of all previously declined offers.
+The smaller prices will affect the outcome of the logit model.
+The shape of the posterior on the other hand fixed, so we can also interpret some of the marginalized distributions for countries of for products.

 {% capture fig_img %}
 ![Foo]({{ "/assets/images/bayesian_simulation/discount.png" | relative_url }})